robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     ![todo initial view](images/todo-initial-view.png)

-    <div class="alert alert-info" role="alert">**Note:** When you navigate to the home page, the TodoCompoment is loaded into the `<router-outlet></router-outlet>` in the html in  src\app\app.component.html.
+    <div class="alert alert-info" role="alert">**Note:** When you navigate to the home page, the TodoComponent is loaded into the `<router-outlet></router-outlet>` in the html in  src\app\app.component.html.
 The router-outlet tag is how Angular knows where to put the rendered content for the route.</div>

 <div class="exercise-end"></div>